kellylj/CS-180-Project-4/README.md

 #### Student
 Extends User.
 Contains the details of a particular student.

+#### UserPermission
+A class used for representing a user's permissions.
+This allows the permissions to be extended further in case we want more permissions than just 'Teacher' or 'Student' in the future.

 ### GradedQuiz
 Class used for storing data about each graded quiz.
 Contains questions, student responses, the quiz's ID, and the student's ID.